Doteveryone/mobile-browser-prototyping-kit/README.md

 <li data-open-screen="settings"><img src="img/settings.png" alt="Settings"></li>
 ```

-You can also open a screen using the URL: append `#screen/home` to the filename in the browser’s URL bar.
+You can also open a screen using the URL: amend `/screen/home` in the URL to reflect which screen you want to be open.

 #### Closing a screen